Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 How do I know if software is MTD-compatible?

 GOV.UK has a list of software compatible with MTD, although a provider being compliant for MTD VAT doesn’t automatically mean they also meet the requirements for MTD Income Tax, and so on.
-Always check software is compliant before signing up to any long-term commitments – or before receiving any penalties.
+Always check software is compliant before signing up to any long-term commitments.

 Everything limited company directors need to know about MTD